tentenths/tentenths.github.io/index.md

 Ten Tenths specializes in consultancy for startups and investors, in particular:

 * Building a development team, putting an appropriate development process in place and defining an appropriate architecture.
-* Due-dilligence (both preparing for it, and carrying it out).
+* Due-diligence (both preparing for it, and carrying it out).
 * Interim CTO/Chief Software Architect.
 * Concurrency, parallelism, and big data (Scala, Clojure, Hadoop, Storm, …).